Wingmore/wingmore.github.io/about.md

 layout: page
 title: About me
 ---
 I am an electrical engineering student (in my final year at UNSW, Australia).
 I am also desperately unemployed and not by choice.
-So if anyone has any offers to share, please throw me an email at edwin.sun486@gmail.com
+So if anyone has any offers for work, please throw me an email at edwin.sun486@gmail.com
 <p class="message">
-  If anyone is hiring an electrical engineer in Australia, please let me know.
+  LIFE SUCKS EVERYTHING SUCKS
 </p>

 ## Site Rationale